OUR MISSION: MountainTrue champions resilient forests, clean waters and healthy communities in Western North Carolina.

 - – To build a stronger organization and increase our geographic reach;

 - — And to strengthen our grassroots engagement and involve a broader spectrum of the population.

 To achieve our goals, MountainTrue’s board, volunteers and professional staff focus on a core set of issues across 23 counties of Western North Carolina: sensible land use, restoring public forests, protecting water quality, and promoting clean energy – all of which have a high impact on the environmental health and long-term prosperity of our region.
 MountainTrue is the home of the French Broad Riverkeeper, the primary protector and defender of the French Broad River watershed and the Watauga Riverkeeper, the primary watchdog and spokesperson for the Elk and Watauga Rivers.

 About Environmental and Conservation Organization—Founded 1987

-ECO’s mission has been to preserve the natural heritage of Henderson County and the mountain region as an effective voice for the environment by focusing on four key areas: green infrastructure, water quality, energy conservation/renewable energy and recycling.
+ECO’s mission was to preserve the natural heritage of Henderson County and the mountain region as an effective voice for the environment by focusing on four key areas: green infrastructure, water quality, energy conservation/renewable energy and recycling.
 ECO was founded in 1987 and became a preeminent and influential leader in promoting environmental issues affecting our region, working with the community, business leaders, like-minded environmental groups and government officials to create a balance between growth and environmental preservation.
 ECO undertook water quality monitoring of six watersheds, adopt-a-stream cleanup of dozens of waterways, public policy development towards natural heritage protections, energy expos, workshops and forums to encourage greater stewardship of our environment and recycling programs and activities that encourage sustainable practices.